TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 - [Tyk Pump]({{< ref "tyk-pump" >}}) can ship metrics needed for analytics into Tyk Dashboard and other systems.
 - Third-party [Secret Storage]({{< ref "tyk-configuration-reference/kv-store" >}}) can be used to centralise and protect sensitive configuration data such as passwords, rather than exposing them as plain text in Tyk configuration files.

-In addition a good best practice is to consider any definition of done to include corresponding documentation updates.
+In addition, it is best practice to consider any definition of done to include corresponding documentation updates.

 ## 10 - Unsafe Consumption Of APIs